 Combined with continued urbanisation and more people opting for apartment-style living, these buildings were converted into homes for young, working professionals.
 Instead of concealing their origins, architects and homeowners celebrated their rugged beauty by embracing bare walls, open plan living, and making a feature of key architectural details.

-Industrial decor characteristic: a neutral and earthy colour palette
+Industrial decor characteristic: a neutral and earthy color palette

 Not got wall-to-wall exposed brick?
 No problem.
 You can get the industrial decor style with earthy beiges, charcoal greys, or even whites.
 We think Palette 04: Timeless Neutrals by Kelly Hoppen is the perfect paint palette for an industrial look.
 It’s classic yet modern, rugged yet sophisticated—just like the trend.

-Before you get your paint brushes out, understand the different neutral colour palettes or find out how to style the Timeless Neutrals paint colours in your home.
-And when it comes to furnishings, opt for simple designs with textured rather than brightly coloured or patterned upholstery—contrast materials like reclaimed wood or metal with the soft curve of a bouclé sofa.
+Before you get your paint brushes out, understand the different neutral color palettes or find out how to style the Timeless Neutrals paint colors in your home.
+And when it comes to furnishings, opt for simple designs with textured rather than brightly colored or patterned upholstery—contrast materials like reclaimed wood or metal with the soft curve of a bouclé sofa.

 Key characteristics of the industrial decor style